Sharda University Admissions 2025

 Practice using sample questions and mock tests to gauge your preparation level.

-The CUET Sociology section consists of multiple-choice questions on NCERT Class 12 syllabus.
+The CUET Sociology section consists of multiple-choice questions based on the NCERT Class 12 syllabus.
 Questions assess conceptual understanding, sociological terminology, and application-based knowledge.

 Hello,